openstatushq/openstatus

 railway-proxy (app)

-Go reverse proxy for routing checker requests across Railway regions
+Go reverse proxy that routes checker requests based on Railway region headers

 screenshot-service (app)